Joao-Dionisio/TAA-2---2/README.md

 `> python prog.py [path/to/file] [bound]`

-The first dfs is slower and consumes gigabytes of memory but produces better results.
-The second dfs is much faster and wastes little memory but produces worse results.
+The DFS is depth limited, it will fallback to SGS when a branch hits the limit.
+The dfs2.py file is the first implementation and uses much more memory.
 Maximum depth can be passed as an argument when running the program.
 For dfs.py set the depth to 6 or lower, for dfs2.py set it to 7 or lower.

 For the beam-search, the beam width can be passed as a paremeter.
 It scales quite well, we were able to run it with 10.